fredwang0216/eattogether_ideation/README.md

 - Connect to a backend for user authentication and data persistence
 - Implement push notifications for real-time alerts
 - Use native iOS UI components for optimal performance
+- Maintain privacy-focused design with no profile pictures

 ## Future Enhancements